Skip to main content

 New Aged Care Rules - 2025

-New Aged Care Reforms announced - and no, they are not any simpler!
+New Aged Care Reforms - Continuing Complexity

-The Aged Care Bill, tabled in Parliament on 12 September 2024, introduces significant reforms aimed at addressing the financial challenges represented by a rapidly ageing Australian population - and the need to place the aged care sector on a stable economic basis.
+The Aged Care Bill, tabled in Parliament on 12 September 2024, introduced significant reforms aimed at addressing the financial challenges represented by a rapidly ageing Australian population - and the need to place the aged care sector on a stable economic basis.
 Reportedly, almost 50% of aged care providers are making a loss - but whether this represents a reason for fundamental change depends on whether this is a structural or temporary issue reflecting recent huge legislated wage increases, and also whether supporting poorer performing providers is in our wider economic, if not political, interest.

 Many of the changes reflect both the recent Royal Commission and the Aged Care Taskforce reports, responding to the growing demand for aged care services and the need for increased investment.
 The new reforms seek to better balance government funding and user contributions - but the approach adopted probably reflects politics as much as economics - with the changes having bipartisan Labor and LNP support.
-True reform in Australia is only currently capable within a narrow, constraining ambit, and can't apparently extend to the (much simpler) funding mechanism recommended by the Royal Commission - an aged care levy, although our support for this approach has always been dependent on carving out protection for younger taxpayers..

 A. Residential Age Care Accommodation Fees - Major Changes